maitreya-v/PoggingPoggers/README.md

-Based on the given context and problem statement 4 (PS4), here is an extended context:

 The cafe, Ettarra Coffee, aims to enhance its operations, decision-making, and customer engagement strategies by leveraging data analytics and AI.
 To achieve this, the following steps have been taken:

 1. Customer Reviews and Competitor Analysis: